sachinlamba07/grumpy-interest-7917/README.md

 * Consider adding features like ticket filtration and assignment to enhance issue management efficiency.

+# Contributing
+**We welcome contributions to improve and expand the CRM system.
+If you have ideas or enhancements, feel free to open an issue or submit a pull request.**

  **Feel free to contribute, adapt, and expand upon this CRM system to align it perfectly with your business needs.
 Happy coding! 🚀**